 Raising your deductible will lower your premium, though it’s important to choose a deductible amount that you can afford in an emergency.
-A car insurance deductible is the amount that you have to pay out of pocket before your insurer will cover the rest.
+A car insurance deductible is an amount that you have to pay out of pocket before your insurer will cover the rest.
 Deductibles apply to several types of coverage, including collision and comprehensive insurance.

 4. Improve your credit score.

-Insurance companies use credit-based insurance scores, where allowed by state law, since studies have shown that these scores effectively indicate a driver’s likelihood of filing a claim.
+Insurance companies use credit-based insurance scores, where allowed by state law since studies have shown that these scores effectively indicate a driver’s likelihood of filing a claim.
 Given that insurance scores are based on credit report information, raising your credit score can help reduce your rate over time.

 5. Consider usage-based insurance.

 Usage-based insurance is a type of car insurance that calculates your premium based on your driving habits.
 Each company’s usage-based program varies, but most consider your total mileage, braking, acceleration, and speed.
 These programs are ideal for safe drivers, especially those who do not use their cars for long commutes or frequent trips.

 6. Choose a car that is inexpensive to insure.

 Cars that are particularly fast, powerful, and/or costly to repair are among the most expensive to insure.
 Insurers also charge higher premiums for cars that are more likely to be stolen.
 The next time you go car shopping, compare insurance quotes for different models in advance with this in mind.
 And if your premiums are prohibitively expensive now, consider trading in your vehicle for a car that is cheap to insure.